 According to the official website of the Democratic Party, "Thomas Jefferson founded the Democratic party in 1792," so he could promote the bill of rights, and work against the federalists.
-However
+However, at the time, this was not called the democratic party - they were the Democratic-Republicans.
+The Green Papers mention that they were initially called Republicans, but since they believed in Democracy, they were more commonly called Democratic-Republicans

 The history of the Democratic party is important to know, and ties in very much with what we are currently learning about political parties.
 This is because it demonstrates the changes that a political party can go through.
 Depending on a variety of factors, one of which being who is elected president, can decide the changes that a political party can undergo, which in turn, can effect whether or not people even choose to stay with that party.
 Cindy Sheehan,

-"Throughout the many years of service the Democratic party went through, they went through a lot of changes, each in which changed as a major event occurred."
+It is believed by some that the political parties change and alter themselves based on the current events of the time period.
+In Jake Neighbor's blog, he posted: "Throughout the many years of service the Democratic party went through, they went through a lot of changes, each in which changed as a major event occurred."
 I fully agree with this - the ideals and beliefs of a party are highly dependant on new issues and circumstances.
 Take abortion, for instance.
 50 years ago, this topic was unheard of, but now, there are people who take a strong political stance on one end of it or the other.
 Because the Democratic party has chosen a particular side in this, this effects whether or not people would even choose to be in the Democratic party, and it changes the way the party as a whole is viewed.

 The Democratic Party